Love in a Cold Climate (1980 TV series)

 Love in a Cold Climate is a 1980 British television series produced by Thames Television.
 It is an adaptation of the Nancy Mitford novels The Pursuit of Love (1945) and Love in a Cold Climate (1949), set between 1924 and 1940, with a screenplay adaptation by Simon Raven.
 It was originally broadcast on the ITV network in eight episodes.
-The series starred Lucy Gutteridge, Rosalyn Landor, Michael Aldridge, Judi Dench, Vivian Pickles, and Jean-Pierre Cassel.
+The series starred Lucy Gutteridge, Rosalyn Landor, Michael Aldridge, Judi Dench, Vivian Pickles and Jean-Pierre Cassel.

 Production

 The filming of the serial has been described as "most uncharacteristically relaxed" for the actors, as it had been scheduled during what proved to be a long-running dispute between ITV and the Association of Cinematograph, Television and Allied Technicians union.
-At first, there was a work-to-rule, and the actors were not called until 11 am, with filming ending at about 4 pm.
+At first, there was a work-to-rule, and the actors were not called until 11 a.m., with filming ending at about 4 p.m.
 The dispute then escalated into a full strike, and filming was abandoned, with the actors being paid a retainer until it could be resumed.